RF3/VMwareVMX/README.md

-      -r, --remove       decrypt, remove line(s) found in file and encrypt in_file -v, --version      print the version string and exit -x, --hashrounds   used for the number of hash rounds of the encryption key (default: 10,000)
+      -r, --remove       decrypt, remove line(s) found in file and encrypt in_file -v, --version      print the version string and exit -x, --hashrounds   used for the number of hash rounds of the encryption key (default: 10,000) -1, --aes          encrypt with old AES-256 algorithm -2, --xts          encrypt with new XTS-AES-256 algorithm

 #### Decrypt an encrypted VMX config file: